 Persuade your child that the dentist is not someone to be afraid of.
 One easy way to do it is by speaking to the dentist as though they were a friend.
 Don’t use words like “hurt” or “pain”—let the dental staff introduce their own vocabulary to the child.

 Stick to positive words like “healthy”, “strong”, and “clean” as well to get them excited about the visit.

 Teach Them Good Oral Hygiene

 Emphasize the importance of good oral hygiene, and set expectations of what keeping strong and healthy teeth looks like—brushing, flossing, and visiting the dentist regularly.

 Teach your kid that visiting the dental office is a necessity, not a choice.
 Remind them that dentists are friendly doctors for the teeth, and that they will help prevent cavities and ensure a beautiful smile for years to come.

 Dental fear is real, and you need to do something about it.
-May the tips above help you overcome this fear so that you can get started on your road to dental wellness.
+May the tips above help your child overcome this fear to get started on the road to dental wellness.